EnhancedNetwork/TOHE-Docs/FAQ.md

 3. If Cultist is enabled, you might have "Charmed players count as" set to Cultist.
 You need to have it set to Nothing (They will not count as an Alive player) or Original Team (They will count as their Original Team), as setting it to Cultist means that Charmed players are counted as another alive Cultist. (they wont have recruiting powers like Cultist but game will treat them like they are Cultist.)

 4. Nobody has met their victory condition.
 (This may be obvious but, Impostors haven't killed everyone, Crewmates haven't finished all tasks/exiled all evil roles, etc)

+## What is Game Master/GM?

+The Game Master is an observer role.<br>
+Their presence has no effect on the game, and all players know who the Game Master is.
+The Game Master role will be assigned to the host, who will automatically become a ghost at the start of the game.<br>
+(Note: You can enable this in the Settings Gear.
+If you want to play normally, disable in again in the Settings Gear)

 ## How can I access Canary & Dev Builds